 That’s why we evaluate school data for some of the most expensive degree programs to help you find the most affordable school.
 Whether you’re looking for the cheapest medical schools, cheapest law schools, or cheapest dental schools, we’ve got you covered.
+But we wanted to help prospective physical therapy students find the cheapest physical therapy schools, too.

 Unfortunately, we discovered that finding the cheapest physical therapy school wasn’t going to be as straightforward as we hoped.
 Higher education physical therapy organizations offer poor transparency into the true costs of physical therapy programs.
 Here’s what we found and what you need to know.